Brazil's Rousseff gains time to avert impeachment

-BRASILIA A Supreme Court ruling on Tuesday won President Dilma Rousseff more time to muster votes in Congress to block opposition efforts to impeach her on charges of manipulating government accounts.
+BRASILIA A Supreme Court injunction on Tuesday won President Dilma Rousseff more time to muster votes in Congress to block opposition efforts to impeach her on charges of manipulating government accounts.

 Opposition parties had planned to force a vote in the lower house that could have opened proceedings to impeach the president as early as this week.

-But a Supreme Court justice suspended the manoeuvre with an injunction sought by lawmakers of the ruling Workers' Party.
+But a Supreme Court justice suspended the maneuver with an injunction sought by lawmakers of the ruling Workers' Party.

 The Supreme Court's decision gives her some extra time to line up her supporters in Congress, although the speaker of the lower house Eduardo Cunha insisted on Tuesday he would continue to review impeachment requests despite the injunction.

 "The decision on impeachment requests is a constitutional prerogative I have and it is not being questioned.
-I continue to have this prerogative and I will use it," said Cunha, a former ally of Rousseff's who recently defected to the opposition.
+I continue to have this prerogative and I will use it," said Cunha, a former ally of Rousseff's who recently broke away and joined the opposition.

 For now, Rousseff appears to have enough votes to block impeachment, but that could change as Brazil's political crisis deepens.